timschroederme/deploy/README.md

 Please note that for any directory paths contained in the `.gitignore` file, for local and remote-rsync deployment a directory can be listed by just giving the directory name, while for remote-s3 deployments, a directory must be listed by using the `directory/*` syntax.

 `deploy` will delete files and directories that are present in the deployment path but not in the source directory.
 Therefore, the deployment path must owned by the project, and cannot be a shared path that is used by other projects as well.

+## Usage

+The syntax to use deploy is:

+    deploy [--config=<config>] [<directory>]

+The `--config` parameter can be used to instruct `deploy` which of multiple deployment configurations that are defined in the configuration file is to be used.
+It is optional if only one deployment configuration has been defined there, but it is mandatory if more than one deployment configuration has been defined there.

+The `directory` paramater is optional and instructs `deploy` to switch to the provided directory before starting to deploy.

 ## Deployment Methods